 * You will need to source your own breakdown, or pay us to add the breakdown onto the vehicle.
 (Please call us as some of our vehicles have EU breakdown included, but not all of them)

 Please note that you are liable for costs associated with this process and to ensure the vehicle meets the legal requirements of the nation state that you are travelling to.

 'Driving credit' refers to currency which is added to your Co-wheels account, typically via a promotional offer.
-Any driving credit which has been applied to your account can then be used to pay for any car journeys you make when using a Co-wheels vehicle.
-It will not be used for covering costs associated with our joining fee, or monthly minimum spend.
+Any driving credit which has been applied to your account can then be used to pay for the hours you book when using a Co-wheels vehicle.
+It will not be used for covering costs associated with our joining fee, mileage or monthly minimum spend.

 Driving credit can typically be accrued via the use of promotional codes upon application to Co-wheels, or by referring a friend to the car club.
 It is possible to accumulate driving credit over time, provided that you fulfil the requirements to receive further credit.